If you travel a lot as I do then you have probably heard of an international eSim card and are wondering whether it is worth getting one.

 READ MORE: Check out our detailed Knowroaming review

-There are lots of great things about using an eSim for international travel.
-The first is that you can simply turn on your phone, open your eSim, buy a plan, and be connected within minutes of landing in a different country.
+There are lots of great things about using an eSIM for international travel.
+First, you can turn on your phone, open your eSim, buy a plan, and be connected within minutes of landing in a different country.

-You don’t have to queue to buy a new sim card or switch out local sim cards, you won’t lose your sim card either, and you can do all of this while keeping your normal phone number.
+You don’t have to queue to buy a new sim card or switch out local sim cards, and you won’t lose your sim card either.
+You can do all of this while keeping your normal phone number.

 Topping up your eSim is also very easy.
-Instead of going to a store and getting a scratch card like in a lot of developing countries, you can just do it in a few seconds on your phone.
+Instead of going to a store and getting a scratch card like in many developing countries, you can do it in a few seconds on your phone.

-This allows those of us who travel often to cross borders into multiple countries and remain connected without having to do anything but push some buttons on our phones.
+This allows those of us who travel often to cross borders into multiple countries and remain connected without pushing some buttons on our phones.

 It’s not all sunshine and lollipops either.
 The biggest two things that annoy me about using an eSim (and I have been using a few for months now) are: